adaszko/chbuf.vim/README.md

 Also, I get the impression that Spotlight (and its `mdfind` command line counterpart) is under-utilised for such a fast and powerful tool.

-## Bugs
+## Known Problems

-It's generally slower on Windows.
+It's generally slower and “flickers” on Windows.

 ## Author